apache/pulsar/docs/ModularLoadManager.md

 3. The command-line broker monitor (`./pulsar-perf monitor-brokers ...`) will have a different output format depending on which load manager implementation is being used.

-Here is an example from `com.yahoo.broker.loadbalance.impl.ModularLoadManagerImpl`:
+Here is an example from `com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl`:
 ```
 ===================================================================================================================
 ||SYSTEM         |CPU %          |MEMORY %       |DIRECT %       |BW IN %        |BW OUT %       |MAX %          ||